jakwings/fd/README.md

                 always: always use colorized output

     -j, --threads <number>
             The number of threads to use for searching & command execution.
-            [default: number of available CPU cores]
+0 means [default: number of available CPU cores]

-        --max-buffer-time <max-buffer-time>
+        --max-buffer-time <milliseconds>
             The amount of time for the search results to be buffered and sorted before streaming.